Logan Pause: Professional

-Pause was selected 24th overall in the 2003 MLS SuperDraft by The Fire.
+Pause was selected 24th overall in the 2003 MLS SuperDraft by the Chicago Fire.
 He surprised many by seeing immediate time with the team, finishing the season with 21 appearances and 15 starts for a Fire team that won the MLS Supporters' Shield and the U.S. Open Cup.
 Pause played the same role for the Fire in 2004, filling in for Jesse Marsch and Chris Armas, starting 19 games and adding two assists.

 Pause served primarily as the club's defensive midfielder after Armas retired.
 He made his 200th league appearance for the Fire on March 26, 2011, in a 3–2 win over Sporting Kansas City.

 With the additions of Arévalo Ríos and Jeff Larentowicz in the 2013 MLS season, Pause saw a reduction in playing time, appearing in only 15 matches and starting 11 of those.
 Following the season's conclusion Pause was made available in the 2013 MLS Re-Entry Draft but eventually agreed to new a contract ahead of the 2014 season.

-Logan Pause has retired at the end of 2014 MLS season.
-He has spent his entire 12-year professional career playing for Chicago Fire.
+Logan Pause retired at the end of 2014 MLS season.
+He spent his entire 12-year professional career playing for the Chicago Fire.

-On November 3, 2014, Pause was announced the Vice President of the Chicago Fire Soccer Club and will begin his new role as of December 1, 2014.
+On November 3, 2014, Pause was announced the Vice President of the Chicago Fire Soccer Club.